Protocol Serialization and Deserialization¶

 approach that should be familiar to Python users.

-dictionary is passed through the serializer in order to avoid
+The kwargs dictionary is passed through the serializer in order to avoid

-having to allocate an anonymous function or use functools.partial
+having to allocate an anonymous function or use functools.partial (which would

-object).
+need to allocate a Partial object).
 Lists and maps pass in pre-constructed

 containers for the same reason.